elixirschool/elixirschool/en/lessons/ecto/basics.md

 This configures how Ecto will connect to the database.
 Note how we chose the `Ecto.Adapters.Postgres` adapter.

-It also creates a `Example.Repo` module inside `lib/friends/repo.ex`
+It also creates a `Friends.Repo` module inside `lib/friends/repo.ex`

 ```elixir
 defmodule Friends.Repo do